harrism/hemi/README.md

 Portable classes
 ----------------

-The HEMI_DEV_CALLABLE_MEMBER and HEMI_DEV_CALLABLE_MEMBER_INLINE macros can be used to create classes that are reuseable between host and device code, by decorating any member function prototype that will be used by both device and host code.
+The HEMI_DEV_CALLABLE_MEMBER and HEMI_DEV_CALLABLE_INLINE_MEMBER macros can be used to create classes that are reuseable between host and device code, by decorating any member function prototype that will be used by both device and host code.
 Here is an example excerpt of a portable class (a 4D vector type used in the "nbody_vec4" example).

     struct HEMI_DEV_ALIGN(16) Vec4f
     {